top of page

 3. Track Energy, Not Goals

-Notice when you feel regulated—not when you feel productive.
+Pay attention to when you feel regulated, rather than when you feel productive.

 4. Build Recovery Into Every Plan